 For patients with stage II-III after radical nephrectomy: Larger tumors have a substantially higher risk of both local and metastatic recurrence; therefore, an increased frequency of examinations is recommended compared with patients with stages pT1a or pT1b.
 The NCCN Panel recommends history and physical examination every 3 to 6 months for 3 years, then annually for 5 years after radical nephrectomy.
 The follow-up evaluation may be extended beyond 5 years at the discretion of the physician as clinically indicated.
-Comprehensive metabolic panel tests and other tests are recommended as clinically indicated every 6 months for 2 years, then annually for 5 years after radical nephrectomy, and thereafter as clinically.
+Comprehensive metabolic panel tests and other tests are recommended as clinically indicated every 6 months for 2 years, then annually for 5 years after radical nephrectomy, and thereafter as clinically indicated.

-The panel recommends baseline chest imaging (with CT) and abdominal scans (CT or MRI) within 3 to 6 months following surgery with continued imaging (chest CT or chest X-ray; CT, MRI, or US of the abdomen) every six months for at least three years; and annually thereafter for up to 5 years after radical nephrectomy.82 While the use of US imaging for follow-up is an option for low-risk patients, CT is the preferred modality for those with high risk of recurrence.
+The panel recommends baseline chest imaging (with CT) and abdominal scans (CT or MRI) within 3 to 6 months following surgery with continued imaging (chest CT or chest X-ray; CT, MRI, or US of the abdomen) every six months for at least three years; and annually thereafter for up to 5 years after radical nephrectomy.
+While the use of US imaging for follow-up is an option for low-risk patients, CT is the preferred modality for those with high risk of recurrence.
 There is disagreement among the panel members regarding the usefulness of US in patients with stage III disease; therefore, it is listed as a category 2B option specifically for patients with stage II disease.
-The panel has noted that imaging beyond 5 years may be performed as clinically indicated and site-specific imaging performed as symptoms warrant.
-Other tests such as imaging of pelvis, CT, or MRI of the head or spine, or bone scan are recommended as clinically indicated.
+The panel has noted that imaging beyond 5 years may be performed as clinically indicated and site-specific imaging may be performed as symptoms warrant.
+Other tests such as imaging of the pelvis, CT or MRI of the head or spine, or bone scan are recommended as clinically indicated.

-Alternate surveillance programs have been proposed, such as the surveillance protocol based on the University of California Los Angeles (UCLA) Integrated Staging System (UISS).83 The UISS is an evidence-based system in which patients are stratified based on the 1997 TNM stage, grade, and ECOG performance status into low-, intermediate-, or high-risk groups for developing recurrence or metastases post-surgical treatment of localized or locally advanced RCC.83 regional adenopathy does not preclude surgery.
-In addition, the small subset of patients with potentially surgically resectable primary RCC and a solitary resectable metastatic site are candidates for nephrectomy and surgical metastasectomy.
-Candidates include patients who: 1) initially present with primary RCC and a solitary site of metastasis; or 2) develop a solitary recurrence after a prolonged disease-free interval from nephrectomy.
-Sites of solitary metastases that are amenable to this approach include the lung, bone, and brain.
-The primary tumor and the metastasis may be resected during the same operation or at different times.
-Most patients who undergo resection of a solitary metastasis experience recurrence, but long-term PFS has been reported in these patients.
+Alternate surveillance programs have been proposed, such as the surveillance protocol based on the University of California Los Angeles (UCLA) Integrated Staging System (UISS).
+The UISS is an evidence-based system in which patients are stratified based on the 1997 TNM stage, grade, and ECOG performance status into low-, intermediate-, or high-risk groups for developing recurrence or metastases post-surgical treatment of localized or locally advanced RCC.